 If you’re not ready for a full 18, go for the short 18 on the miniature golf course at Putt-Putt Fun Center (fun fact: putt-putt golf was founded in Fayetteville in 1954).
 This isn’t a bent-grass greens, bucolic walk in the woods – it’s an Astroturf-and-neon-golf-ball good time.
 So grab a sanitized putter and make way for the first tee box.

 Of course, you might not be the golfing type.
 If that’s the case, head over to the wandering paths and immaculate landscaping at Cape Fear Botanical Garden.
 Meander through gardens and wooded bluffs overlooking the Cape Fear River, then slow down on the banks and floodplain and admire the curling tops of ferns, the bright bursts of color from flowers and shrubs, and the lazy drone of pollinators heading back to their nest.

 After a round of golf or a stroll in the garden, you’ll be ready to eat.
-Drop by Gaston Brewing Company, where its beers – traditional IPAs; hazy, New England-style IPAs; a malty, fruit-kissed Strawberry Blonde Ale; a standout Kölsch; and more – accompany great pub fare such as wings, salads, fish and chips, and a Chicago-style beef sandwich.
+Drop by Gaston Brewing Company, where its beers – traditional IPAs; hazy, New England-style IPAs; crisp lagers; a standout Kölsch; and more – accompany great pub fare such as wings, salads, fish and chips, and a Chicago-style beef sandwich.

 Wrap up the weekend with a walk on the Cape Fear River Trail.
 The trail leads from the botanical garden through a section of east Fayetteville onto a path built so walkers, joggers and cyclists can get a safe dose of fresh air.
 Wildlife abounds, so expect to find a few birds, deer, squirrel or rabbits on this early morning stroll.
 And don’t be surprised if you work up a hunger.
 Simply head over to Duck Donuts, place your order and dine on piping-hot donuts before you hit the road.